-Demonstrating their success rate, 93% of units on sites where the applicant was a land promoter was granted without appeal.
-However, reflecting their attitude to managing planning risk, land promoters and developers have secured more permissions via appeal and it is important to remember that this route requires significant investment and has risk attached.
+Reflecting their attitude to managing planning risk, land developers and promoters are more likely than other parties to have secured their permission via appeal, although the vast majority of permissions are secured without this being necessary.
+However, it is important to remember that this route requires significant investment and has risk attached.
 As of January 2018, there were 33,000 units on sites with outline planning permission that were granted after appeal.
-Of these, over 16,000 units (49% of all appeals; 7% of all units granted to land promoters) were on sites where the applicant is a land promoter.
-The next largest category is housebuilders with around 9,000 units.
+Of these, over 16,000 units (49%) were on sites where the applicant is a land promoter.
+The next largest category is housebuilders with around 9,000 units (28%).
 Perhaps unsurprisingly, the public sector/civic institutions are much less likely to challenge at appeal.

 The number of units on sites (of over 100 units) granted outline planning permission has increased markedly since 2015 (Figure 7).
-This indicates that the Government's focus on increasing planning permissions - alongside a more vibrant economy - to increase housing stock has had positive effects.
-The role of land promoters in bringing these sites forward has been consistently high over these years with units on sites they have bought reaching a peak of 51% of the total in 2016 (59,000 units in total).
+This indicates that the government's focus on increasing planning permissions - alongside a more vibrant economy - to increase housing stock has had positive effects.
+The role of land promoters in bringing these sites forward has been consistently high over these years with units on sites they have brought reaching a peak of 51% of the total in 2016 (59,000 units in total).